ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Detached EAT Bundle Digest Security Considerations

-A detached EAT bundle is composed of a nested EAT and an unsigned claims set as per {{DEB}} .
+A detached EAT bundle is composed of a nested EAT and an claims set as per {{DEB}}.
 Although the attached claims set is vulnerable to modification in transit, any modification can be detected by the receiver through the associated digest, which is a claim fully contained within an EAT.
-Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection of a modified detached claims because the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.
+Moreover, the digest itself can only be derived using an appropriate COSE hash algorithm, implying that an attacker cannot induce false detection of modified detached claims because the algorithms in the COSE registry are assumed to be of sufficient cryptographic strength.

 ## Verification Keys {#verfication-key-sc}